Interstate 895 (Rhode Island–Massachusetts): Original route

+The original route was cancelled in 1971 due to community opposition, with Rhode Island officials designing an alternate route.
+At this time, Massachusetts cancelled the portion of the highway between I-195 in Swansea and the I-295/I-95 interchange in Attleboro because of community opposition in Swansea, Rehoboth, Attleboro, and nearby Dighton.

 Alternate route

-Interstate 895's alternate route was planned after the original route was cancelled due to community opposition.
+Interstate 895's alternate route was planned after the original route was cancelled in 1971 due to community opposition.
 The alternate route would have been far longer than the original, but would have provided access to Newport.

 The route would have started at Route 138 in Richmond where it would have headed to U.S. Route 1 via a never-built freeway.
 At U.S. Route 1, that freeway would have connected to the present-day Route 138 freeway via a nearly-completed cloverleaf interchange with Route 1.
 It would then travel over the Jamestown-Verrazano Bridge and the Newport Pell Bridge to Newport.
 From the Newport Pell Bridge, it would have traveled north through Aquidneck Island using one of two possible alignments.
 One alignment was directly along the west shore of the island and the second alignment was between Route 114 and Route 138.
 At the northern end of Aquidneck Island, the highway would have proceeded over the Mount Hope Bridge (a new span would have been built next to the existing span to accommodate southbound traffic), then along Route 136 through Bristol and Warren, and into Massachusetts along Route 136 to interchange with Interstate 195 near Exit 5 (old exit 2) in Swansea, Massachusetts.
 From there it would have proceeded north and west, roughly along Route 118 to end at the Interstate 295/Interstate 95 interchange in Attleboro, Massachusetts.

 This route was also met with much opposition from residents in the communities affected.
 This opposition, combined with the discovery of a Civil War-era cemetery along one of the proposed Aquidneck Island alignments, caused Rhode Island and Massachusetts to briefly consider putting Interstate 895 along Rhode Island Route 24 and Massachusetts Route 24, though nothing ever came of those plans and eventually all plans for Interstate 895 were abandoned.